Achiever-cosg/Final-Year-Project/README.md

-# Application of Fog Computing in Samrt Healthcare Systems
+# Application of Fog Computing in Smart Healthcare Systems